Advection Equation

 Discretization Schemes

-Although simple in form, the advection equation is challenging to solve numerically.
-The choice of discretization and interpolation schemes—particularly when coupling grid-based fields with Lagrangian tracers—can introduce numerical artifacts such as diffusion, dispersion, or instability.
+Although simple in form, the advection equation is numerically challenging.
+The choice of discretization and interpolation schemes can introduce numerical artifacts such as artificial diffusion, dispersion, or instability.

 Advection Stability Criterion

-To avoid spurious oscillations in the advected field between adjacent grid points, the Courant–Friedrichs–Lewy (CFL) criterion must be satisfied:
+To prevent spurious oscillations between adjacent grid points, the Courant–Friedrichs–Lewy (CFL) condition must be satisfied:

 \[\begin{equation} \Delta{t} \le \frac{\textrm{min}\left(\Delta{x},\Delta{y}\right)}{\textrm{max}\left(v_x,v_y\right)}, \end{equation}\]